 - Health.
 These symptoms may include fatigue, weight gain, decreased immunity, and an increase in "maladaptive coping mechanisms, such as drinking, overeating, or smoking."

-- Emotional wellbeing.
+- Emotional well-being.
 Yaeger says stressed out business owners often experience depressive symptoms and anxiety or panic attacks.
-They may even have moment when they question their worth, "regardless of the current success of the business."
+They may even have a moment when they question their worth, "regardless of the current success of the business."

 - Relationships.
 Burnout might cause you to get easily frustrated with employees, partners, and other people both inside and outside your business.